Working Hours and Overtime in Mongolia

 What are the legal working hours in Mongolia?

-In Mongolia, the standard legal working time for adult employees is generally 8 hours per day and 40 hours per week, usually spread over five working days.
-These limits apply unless a specific legal exception or an agreed shift system provides otherwise, and any work beyond these thresholds is typically treated as overtime that must follow statutory rules on consent, limits, and compensation.
+In Mongolia, the standard legal working time for adult employees is 8 hours per day and 40 hours per week, typically spread over 5 working days.
+These limits can be organized through different shift patterns or aggregated schedules, but the average must not exceed 40 hours per week over the applicable reference period.
+Any hours beyond these thresholds are generally treated as overtime and must follow statutory overtime rules.

 What is the maximum number of overtime hours allowed in Mongolia?